10 Best CRM Software Shortlist

 Onboarding: - 10% of total weighting score

-The onboarding process is key to realizing the value of CRM software quickly:
+The sales onboarding process is key to realizing the value of CRM software quickly:

 - Comprehensive training materials and resources for new users